 Plan to be late

 In spite of what tradition says, being late for your wedding is a huge no no. Registry offices and registrars are incredible strict when it comes to keeping things to time.
+They have to be.
 They usually have another wedding to get to right after yours so it’s really important that you do not plan to be late.
 One registry office we shot at before told us that they had 13 other weddings lined up for that afternoon.
 13!
 It was like a little wedding factory with one in and one out.
 If you are marrying any time between March-October (inclusive) Friday- Sunday there is a good chance that yours will not be the only wedding the registrars will be attending that day.
-If you plan to be late, there’s a good chance you wont end up married at all.
+If you plan to be late, there’s a reasonable chance you wont end up married at all.
 The registrars will simply leave.
 Really.
 We have shot weddings that were running slightly behind and as a result, everything was cut from the ceremony.
 Aside from the but the bare minimum legal declaration.
 Readings and all other personalisation, gone.
 That’s probably not how you want to remember your wedding day.
 So don’t plan to be late.
 It’s not a tradition anyone is onboard with anymore.

 Go out drinking the night before the wedding